kahasim/ddpm-histo-gen/README.md

 # Denoising Diffusion Probabilistic Models for Synthetic Histopathologic Image Generation
 ## Author: Sunny Son

-This repository is primarily for the Final Project for Computer Vision, CSGA-2271, Fall 2022.
+This repository is primarily for the Final Project for Computer Vision, CSGA-2271, Fall 2022, the goal of which being to train two (unconditional) DDPMs on classed datasets of `cancerous` and `non_cancerous` images obtained from the Patch Camelyon dataset.

+We then ablate the models through two algorithmic metrics of:

+- SSIM (Structural Similarity) Index
+- Maximum Likelihood (in practice minimizing the log likelihood between any two images)

+to test for the parameters `schedule` ($\beta$ noise schedule to use) and `attention` (whether or not to use an attention mechanism)

 The experimentation is broken up into Ablation and Training, where